rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

    then, click **Verify**.

-    After you submit the verification code, you need to re-authenticate by using the multi-factor authentication process.
+    After you submit the verification code, you need to re-authenticate by using the multifactor authentication process.

 ### Configure your account to authenticate by using an OTP device

-A one-time password (OTP), also known as one-time PIN or dynamic password, is a password that is valid for one login session or transaction on a computer system or other digital device.
+A one-time password (OTP), also known as a one-time PIN or dynamic password, is a password that is valid for one login session or transaction on a computer system or other digital device.

-To configure your account to use a mobile code device for multi-factor authentication, you must have one of the following client applications installed on your device: [Authy](https://www.authy.com/), [Duo](https://www.duosecurity.com/),
+To configure your account to use a mobile code device for multifactor authentication, you must have one of the following client applications installed on your device: [Authy](https://www.authy.com/), [Duo](https://www.duosecurity.com/),